Important Alerts

 What are the risks associated with arm lift surgery?

-In addition to the general risks of cosmetic surgery including unpredictable scaring, infection, asymmetry and bleeding, some specific risks of an arm lift are temporary or, in very rare cases, permanent numbness on the inner aspect of the arm.
+In addition to the general risks of cosmetic surgery including unpredictable scarring, infection, asymmetry and bleeding, some specific risks of an arm lift are temporary or, in very rare cases, permanent numbness on the inner aspect of the arm.

 What results should I expect after an arm lift?